ENTHYMEME

 The Logic of Port-Royal defines the enthymeme as:

-Under this definition, the enthymeme can be considered as a figure of speech by ellipsis, precisely a figure of thought.
+According to this definition, the enthymeme can be considered as a figure of speech by ellipsis, precisely a figure of thought.

-4. The rhetorical counterpart of the syllogism
+4. The Rhetorical Counterpart of the Syllogism

 I call the enthymeme a rhetorical syllogism, and the example the rhetorical induction.
 (Rhet., I, 2, 1356b5, RR, p.
 109)